Randomized Continuous Frames in Time-Frequency Analysis: Discrete stochastic time-frequency signal processing

 \section{Discrete stochastic time-frequency signal processing}

-In this subsection we present two discretizations under which the CWT, the STFT and the LTFT are linear volume discretizable.
+In this subsection we present two discretizations under which the CWT, the STFT and the LTFT are linear volume discretizable (Definition \ref{D:linear area discretizable}).
+By Theorem \ref{Main_Theorem12}, this means that the number of Monte Carlo samples required for a given error tolerance is only linear in the resolution of the discrete signal, and do not depend directly on the dimension of phase space.

 In the first discretization we consider the following setting.
 We analyze time signals $s:\RR\rightarrow\CC$ by decomposing them to compact time interval sections.
 Without loss of generality, we suppose that each signal segment is supported in $[-1/2,1/2]$.
 Indeed, the restriction of the signal to any compact intervals can be transformed by an affine linear change of variables to the support $[-1/2,1/2]$.
 We consider two regimes for segmenting the signal.
 One option is to restrict the signal $s:\RR\rightarrow\CC$ to finite intervals $\{I_k\subset\RR\}_{k\in\ZZ}$ to obtain $s_k = s|_{I_k}$, and suppose that

 Another option is to consider a partition of unity $\{\xi_k\in L^{\infty}(\RR)\}_{k\in\ZZ}$ where each $\xi_k$ is supported on a compact interval, positive in its support, and $\sum_{k\in\ZZ}\xi_k(x)=1$ for every $x\in\RR$.
 We then consider the signal segments $s_k=\xi_k s$, and observe that (\ref{eq:part_sig}) is satisfied.
 We call the multiplication of $s$ by $\xi_k$ \emph{enveloping}.
-In either of these two regimes we carry out the time-frequency analysis for each signal segment separately, assuming it is supported in $[-1/2,1/2]$.
-For the STFT and LTFT we consider discretizing band-limited signals in $L^2(\RR)$.
+In either of these two regimes, we carry out the time-frequency analysis for each signal segment separately, assuming it is supported in $[-1/2,1/2]$.
+For the STFT and LTFT we discretize all of $L^2(\RR)$ directly.